mullema/k3-panel-view-extended/README.md

 # Kirby 3: Panel View Extended
-This plugin adds css classes and features to the panel to quick fix some missing features and to make it much easyer to use own css rules.
+This plugin adds css classes and features to the panel views.

-To have these features in the core would be desirable.
+Always:
+- Add more specific css classes to k-page-view

+Blueprint options:
+- Set a site/page/user to single language in a multi language setup and hide language drop down
+- Hide the settings dropdown for pages in options top bar and in pages sections
+- Hide the status button in options top bar for pages and in pages sections
+- Hide the whole options top bar for pages and in pages sections
+- Hide draft option in status change dialog

-Tested with *Kirby 3.0*
+Tested with *Kirby 3.0.1*

 ## Install
-Download zip file and copy the folder into the ```site/plugins``` folder
+Download the zip file and copy the folder into ```site/plugins```

 ## Features
 ### additional classes to k-page-view